-I’ve been on twitter for a shade over 4 years and have watched my twitter follower numbers gradually increase over this time.
+I’ve been on twitter since 2007 years and have watched my twitter follower numbers gradually increase over this time.

-think it’s fair to assume that my 4,000 followers each fall into one or more of the following categories:
+I think it’s fair to assume that my 5,300+ [edited Dec 2013] followers each fall into one or more of the following categories:

 - Interested in me/my tweets – and forming part of my target audience of accountants and those who engage with accountants;